markshperkin/EdgeFaceSearch/README.md

 The search procedure was structured in three distinct stages.
 ➢ In the first stage, each combination of architecture and learning rate was trained and evaluated for 10 epochs, after which I selected the top 8 architectures based on their validation loss and inference latency.
-(There where 84 different configurations, and I was not able to plot the results effectively)
+(There were 84 different configurations, and I was not able to plot the results effectively)
 ➢ In the second stage, these 8 selected architectures were further trained for 30 epochs using their optimal learning rates identified from the initial stage.
 This stage narrowed